jrcopeti/js-oop-game/README.md

 - **Music**: Includes background music that plays during the game.
 - **Pause/Resume**: Allows the player to pause and resume the game using the Enter key.

+### Disclaimer

+This project is for personal use and portfolio purposes only.
+All assets were taken from the internet and are not owned by me.
+All Pokémon images, names, and related content are the property of Nintendo, Game Freak, and The Pokémon Company.
+No copyright infringement is intended.

+## Screenshots

 ![Screenshot](/assets/screenshots/1.png)
 Intro screen